gitlabhq/omnibus-gitlab/doc/update.md

 ## Upgrading from a non-Omnibus installation to an Omnibus installation

+Upgrading from non-Omnibus installations has not been tested by GitLab.com.

 If you are using a MySQL database you have to configure a [non-packaged MySQL database](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md#using-a-non-packaged-database-management-server) or [convert to PostgreSQL](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/mysql_to_postgresql.md) before the backup.

 Please be advised that you lose your settings in files such as gitlab.yml, unicorn.rb and smtp_settings.rb.